bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 ![Causal Web User Activation Page](img/causal-web-user-activation.png)

-Alternatively, click on the **"University"** button to login to the Causal Web via your Pitt/Harvard account.
-This allows all users from the two Universities to authenticate against their University system without registring new account.
+On certain deployments you can click on the **"University"** button to login to the Causal Web via your Pitt/Harvard account.
+This allows all users from the two Universities to authenticate against their University system without registering a new account.

 ![Causal Web User Login with Pitt/Harvard Account Page](img/auth0-login.png)